WSMaan/automation-task345/README.md

 1. Ensure that 6 vehicles are displayed on the "01 Vehicles" step of the comparison tool.
 2. Move to and click on the out of view "Discovery Sport" vehicle.
 3. After clicking on a vehicle from the "01 Vehicles" step.
 Ensure user is navigated to the "02 Models" step, but can return back by clicking on the "01 Vehicles" step indicator.
+4. Ensure that 2 options are displayed for the "Long Wheelbase" body style after clicking on the "Range Rover" vehicle on the "01 Vehicles" step.
+5. Selecting vehicle options, move through each step ensuring vehicle is displayed within the comparison table.